markmasl/app/README.md

 }
 ```
 ## Error handling
-- Writer applications will fail if mysql is not available during app bootup, or app creds are incorrect;
+- Writer applications will fail if mysql is not available during app bootup, or if app creds are incorrect;
 - Writer application will throw an error but will not fail if mysql becomes unresponsive during data inserting operation;
+- If table is missing in database, writer app should be restarted;
 - Reader application will throw an error but will not fail if mysql becomes unresponsive during data reading operation;
 - Reader applications will not fail if db creds are incorrect, or db is not available at bootup;